 The Réseau express métropolitain (REM) is an electric train project with four lines in the metropolitan region.
 It will be integrated into the existing public transit systems to provide service adapted to user’s daily needs.

 The Trainbus Roxboro/Côte-Vertu route is now modified to offer a more direct access to the Côte-Vertu métro station.
 More information.

 Three new shuttles

-As of May 11, 2020, major work will begin on the REM in the Mont-Royal Tunnel, and no trains will be able to use it before 2022.
-This means that trains on the exo6 Deux-Montagnes line will only travel between Deux-Montagnes and Bois-Franc stations.
+Since May 11, 2020, major work are ongoing on the REM in the Mont-Royal Tunnel, and no trains will be able to use it before 2022.
+This means that trains on the exo6 Deux-Montagnes line are only travelling between Deux-Montagnes and Bois-Franc stations.
 Here are some options for getting downtown.

 Deux-Montagnes train users :

 - 964 Trainbus Bois-Franc/Côte-Vertu (direct link between the Bois-Franc train station and Côte-Vertu métro station).
 More information

 - 968 Trainbus Roxboro/Côte-Vertu (serves Roxboro-Pierrefonds and Sunnybrooke train station areas) .
 More information

 - 919 Trainbus Acadie/Mont-Royal/Namur (serves the Canora/Mont-Royal train station area).

 Three trains departing in the morning and afternoon will take an alternative route to bypass the mountain and reach Central Station downtown.
 The other trains will stop at the Ahuntsic station.
 Here are options for getting downtown :